Whenever your team is on the road or on site, they can clock in via their mobile app and you can see their location on the map.

 With GPS tracking, you can see who's currently working on site and everyone's location history throughout the day while they were on the clock.

-GPS tracking is an extra feature, which you can enable by upgrading your workspace to Enterprise plan.
+GPS tracking is an extra feature, which you can enable by upgrading your workspace to Pro or Enterprise plan.
 You can try out the feature for free by activating the free 7-day trial (no credit card required).

 Data gathering and privacy #